Corollarium/localtls/README.md

 It's a very simple DNS server written in Python, which uses [Let's Encrypt](https://letsencrypt.org/) to generate a wildcard certificate for *.domain.com.
 This certificate, both private and public keys, is available for download via a REST call.

-## Techincal explanation and motiviation
+## Technical explanation and motivation

 Browsers require <a href="https://w3c.github.io/webappsec-secure-contexts/">a secure context</a>
 (<a href="https://developer.mozilla.org/en-US/docs/Web/Security/Secure_Contexts">MDN</a>)